Convergence of Policy Iteration for Entropy-Regularized Stochastic Control Problems

 Based on all this, Proposition~\ref{thm.the.uniformbound} carries out the ``grand plan'' in detail, producing a desired uniform bound for $\{v^n\}_{n\in\N}$ in a H\"{o}lder space.
 This allows us to show $v^n\to V^*$ in the H\"{o}lder space and obtain an optimal relaxed control in terms of $V^*$; see Theorem~\ref{thm.verification.limit}, the main result of this paper.
 As a by-product of Theorem~\ref{thm.verification.limit}, $V^*$ is characterized as the unique classical solution to a so-called {\it exploratory} HJB equation (i.e., \eqref{eq.HJB.new} below) with sufficient regularity.
 This complements the well-posedness result in \cite{tang2021exploratory} for exploratory HJB equations, and particularly answers an open question raised in \cite[Section 6]{tang2021exploratory}; see Remark~\ref{rem:complements} for details.

-Most of our results rely on the standing assumption that only the drift coefficient of the state process is controlled, which demands more explanations.
-First, this is not restrictive in terms of the literature of PIAs.
+Most of our results require that only the drift coefficient of the state process is controlled.
+This is not very restrictive in terms of the literature of PIAs.
 Even for standard stochastic control problems (without entropy regularization), \cite{Puterman81} and \cite{kerimkulov2020exponential} assume outright that only the drift coefficient is controlled; \cite{jacka2017policy} does not assume this, but the explicit example provided there (see \cite[Remark 4 (i)]{jacka2017policy}) still allows only the drift to be controlled; \cite{kerimkulov2021modified} considers the general case with the diffusion coefficient also controlled, but the PIA only converges to a locally optimal control.